-It’s spring and time to think about cleaning out all those nukes and crannies, airing out the house, and making your home smell, look, and be naturally clean.
-Our home is where we should feel safe and comfortable and should not be polluted with toxic chemicals cleaners.
+It’s Spring and time to think about cleaning out all those nukes and crannies, airing out the house, and making your home smell, look, and be naturally clean.
+Our home is where we should feel safe, comfortable and should not be polluted with toxic chemicals.
 Are you cleaning your home naturally?
-There are many health risks of conventional cleaners, but there are also many simple basic ingredients that can clean without worry or fear of the toxins that could be invading your home and causing many unnoticed health problems.
+There are many health risks of conventional cleaners, but there are simple and basic ingredients that can clean without worry or fear of the toxins that could invading your home and causing many unnoticed problems.
 There are so many great alternatives — so please read on!

 Some Important Facts: